Home / Fellowships & Grants / Graduate /

 (b) how much time have you or will you have spent there prior to your planned dissertation research?

-(c) what language or languages will you use for your research abroad?
+(c) what foreign language or languages will you use for your research abroad (besides English or your native language)?

 (d) how proficient, competent, fluent are you in those languages?